Chair and Professor of Psychology

 Personal website: http://faculty.otterbein.edu/NShpancer

-Noam Shpancer is an associate professor of psychology.
+Noam Shpancer is a professor of psychology.
 He received his Ph.D. at Purdue University, with specialty areas in clinical and developmental psychology.
 Dr. Shpancer's research interests center on various dimensions of the home-daycare link, including parent-caregiver relations, people's childcare attitudes and perceptions, and children's adaptation across contexts.
 He is a licensed, practicing clinical psychologist, with a clinical specialty in the assessment and treatment of anxiety disorders.
 He teaches introductory psychology, child development, personality, abnormal psychology, human sexuality, assessment, advanced research, and health psychology.
 In 2001, he won the junior faculty teaching award.